mrpsion/burst-mining-system/README.md

 It also allows you to view your mining system all in one place.
 For instance if you multiple miners running on multiple servers you can view their stats in one view.

-This is a V2 Pool only mining client
+This is a V2 Pool only mining client.
+It supports both Uray and Offical style v2 pools.
+If you are going to use the offical pool, you will need set the pool.type

 <h2>Build</h2>